AWS Global vs Regional vs AZ Resources

 • AWS Global Infrastructure provides the ability to place resources and data in multiple locations to improve performance, provide fault tolerance, high availability, and cost optimization.

-• AWS Global Infrastructure includes Regions, Availability Zones, Edge Locations, Regional Edge Caches, and Local Zones.
+• AWS Global Infrastructure includes Regions, Availability Zones, Edge Locations, Regional Edge Caches, Local Zones, Wavelength Zones, and Dedicated Local Zones.

 Regions